mcmunder/eslint-config/README.md

 # @mcmunder/eslint-config

 Sharable eslint config for usage in JavaScript/TypeScript, React + emotion projects.
-Includes all necessary configs and plugins.
+Lists all necessary configs and plugins as peerDependencies.

 ## Usage